Coronary Heart Disease Treatment

 - Ranolazine treats coronary microvascular disease and the chest pain it may cause.

-- Medicines that lower your blood triglycerides can also help manage your cholesterol in combination with a heart-healthy diet.
-Your provider may prescribe fibrates (such as gemfibrozil or fenofibrate), omega-3 fatty acids, or niacin to help lower your triglyceride levels.
-However, this type of nonstatin is less effective in lowering your risk of coronary heart disease.
+- Medicines to lower your blood triglycerides can also help control blood cholesterol in combination with a heart-healthy diet.
+Your provider may prescribe fibrates (such as gemfibrozil or fenofibrate), omega-3 fatty acids, or niacin to help lower your levels.

 Procedures